Kids today – they get it

 Also, I’m still here – I’ve just found myself very busy this week.
 There are some good posts coming (including one on the top 10 things managers do that makes employees unhappy) as soon as I get my blogging mojo back :o)

-5 thoughts on “Kids today – they get it”
+5 responses to “Kids today – they get it”

 As much as I’d love to agree with you, I’m a little skeptical.
 You are right in saying that kids have a natural preference to do jobs that are fun and stay away from the, um, stinky ones.